Highland Glenn Ranch is home to a flock of registered Shetland sheep. NASSA Flock # 2320; USDA Voluntary Scrapie Flock # WA4017.

 Years of sheep research at the library, on websites, and from helpful shepherds around the country who generously shared their knowledge and lovely wool samples, along with a newfound interest in the animal fiber arts all went into choosing our resident breed of sheep.
 We stumbled upon a heritage wool breed right under our noses that possess all the beauty and hardiness we were looking for.
 With their low maintenance characteristics, many colors, and the ram’s gorgeous horns, Shetland sheep caught our fancy long before they joined our multi-species Fold.

 *.*.* Quality breeding stock is occasionally available.
 See the Sale Barn for a current list *.*.*

-A special feature of the Shetland’s elegant looking head is a straight facial profile with a somewhat dished faced.
+A special feature of the Shetland’s elegant-looking head is a straight facial profile with a somewhat dished face.
 The eyes are set well apart.
 The ears are small and alert.
 Small amounts of wool are present on the forehead and cheeks.
 Born with a tail that is much shorter than modern breeds (having only 13 vertebrae whereas commercial sheep have 26 vertebrae) no docking is required!
-It is also fluke shaped meaning broad at the base, tapering for three quarters of its length, down to a flattened tip.
+It is also fluke-shaped meaning broad at the base, tapering for three-quarters of its length, down to a flattened tip.
 The upper portion is wool covered with hair at the tip.

 “Shetland Wool, taking all its properties together, is perhaps the completest article of the kind in the universe, possessing at the same time, the gloss and softness of silk, the strength of cotton, the whiteness of linen, and the warmth of wool.”
 Sir John Sinclair, September 22, 1790